Excellent Two Player Games on iPhone, iPad and Android02 Apr 2019 2

-Games bring us together or sometimes are just busted out to pass the time.
-Either way, some of the greatest things in life (*checks crib sheet of shmaltz*) are better shared.
-No, seriously, two player games offer the most direct chances for head-to-head competition or connection.
+Some of the greatest things in life are better shared.
+Two player games offer the most direct chances for head-to-head competition or connection.
 No misty-eyed sentiment there, just a fact.
 One mind probing the ingenuity and exiguity of another through games.

 If you want something epic to embark on on your own, how about taking a look at these great RPGs?